 Finally, the project is the first new infill project on Macklind in Southampton and one of the many starting to show up in South City.

 More information will become published once available.
-Additional renderings and floor plans available below.
+An additional rendering and floor plans are available below.